 If I had applied through the VFS Global office, I have had a high success rate as I would have provided my flight bookings, hotel reservations, bank statements, etc.

-Exception: You can use a close family member that you know very well for sponsored visas.
-Example: Siblings, spouse, parents, kids, etc
+You can use a close family member that you know very well for sponsored visas.
+Example: Siblings, spouse, parents, kids, etc.

-Personal Experience: This was an incident that was reported on the Thailand visa Facebook group.
+This was an incident that was reported on the Thailand Visa Facebook group.
 Someone was arrested in Thailand for possession of drugs.
-They put a large and clear stamp in his passport saying that he is permanently banned from entering Thailand.
+They put a large and clear stamp on his passport saying that he is permanently banned from entering Thailand.
 This will definitely affect his future visas and travels to Thailand.
-Since the stamp is huge and clear in his passport, he will have trouble with visas and travel to any country in the future.
+Since the stamp is huge and clear on his passport, he will have trouble with visas and travel to any country in the future.

 This is technically not a mistake that would directly affect your visa result.
 But it’s a good practice to not book any non-refundable flight tickets or hotels prior to your visa approval.

 Never purchase flight tickets before your visa is approved.
 Always, hold a flight reservation or book refundable hotels.

 A friend of mine booked a non-refundable ticket from India to Brazil.
 His Brazil visa was denied which he wasn’t expecting.
 Since his flight ticket was non-refundable, he couldn’t get a refund for his ticket from the airline.